dimagi/commcare-hq/corehq/apps/userreports/README.rst

 Generic number formatting
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Rounds numbers using Python’s `built in
+Rounds numbers using Python's `built in
 formatting <https://docs.python.org/2.7/library/string.html#string-formatting>`__.

 See below for a few simple examples.
 Read the docs for complex ones.
 The